 03 of 07

-You'll save yourself time by purchasing your Empire State Building Tickets in advance; you'll be able to skip the ticket line which can easily save twenty minutes.
-Tickets you purchase in advance are good for one year.
+If you purchase your Empire State Building Tickets in advance, you'll be able to skip the ticket line which can easily save 20 minutes.
+Note: Tickets you purchase in advance are good for one year.

 04 of 07